vvictor10/PlacesSearch/README.md

 I have used Android Studio 3.0.1 to develop this app.
 Tried to stick to tools/libraries that I am familiar with(already had on my machine) to make the best use of time.
 Steps to build/deploy the app:

-  1. Clone the repository: git clone https://github.com/vvictor10/PlacesSearch.git
+  1. Clone the master branch from the repository.
   2. Before opening the project on your Android Studio, please ensure that Gradle 4.1 is installed on your machine.
-  3. Open the 'PlacesSearch' project in your Android Studio.
+  3. Open the '_PlacesSearch_' project in your Android Studio.
   4. Do a 'Build' -> 'Clean'.
 If the Clean command executes successfully, you should be ready to attempt a deployment of the app to a connected device or your emulator instance.
   5. The 'app' module should be auto-selected in the deployment configuration drop-down.
 Hit the Run app button to deploy and if all goes well, the 'Spotter' app should be ready to test on your device target.